This cash hack will earn you a bonus of up to £150, and help you save regularly at big brands including John Lewis, Tesco and Odeon.

 *THE REALLY IMPORTANT BIT 2 – Getting your cashback*

 To qualify for the cashback there are two key requirements.
-One is to invest the money for at least 30 days.
-The second is to have paid in a certain amount to qualify for the cashback.
+One is to invest the money for at least 60 days.

 As ever with cashback sites, make sure you follow the instructions to ensure your click tracks.